 - This article is for small business owners deciding if they need mailing equipment.

-If your small or midsize business spends $50 or more on mail each month, then investing in a mailing system, and the appropriate equipment, can save you both time and money.
-However, you want to get the right equipment for your specific needs.
-That includes knowing what your budget looks like and which brands are worth trusting.
+If your small or midsize business spends $50 or more on mail each month, a mailing system – and the appropriate equipment – can save you time and money.
+However, it’s crucial to get the right equipment for your specific needs.
+You’ll need to determine a budget and find trustworthy brands.

 A postage meter calculates the correct postage for every piece of mail based on size and weight, and prints the cost of that postage on the mail, indicating that the postage either has been or doesn’t need to be paid.

-By calculating the correct postage for each item you mail, postage meters save you money that might otherwise be spent on unnecessary stamps, reduce the administrative burden on your staff, eliminate the need to store petty cash or stamps at your office and ensure that your mail never loses its postage in transit.
-Metered postage can save you between 6 percent to 20 percent compared to the cost of stamps, depending on how your mail is sorted.
+By calculating the correct postage for each item you mail, postage meters save you money you might otherwise spend on unnecessary stamps.
+They also reduce the administrative burden on your staff, eliminate the need to store petty cash or stamps at your office, and ensure that your mail never loses its postage in transit.
+Metered postage can save you between 6% and 20% compared to the cost of stamps, depending on how your mail is sorted.

-Postage meters are regulated by federal law and can only be leased from an authorized supplier, rather than purchased outright.
-When you rent a postage meter, you sign a contract for one or two years at a time and pay a monthly rental fee.
+Postage meters are regulated by federal law and can be leased from an authorized supplier only rather than purchased outright.
+When you rent a postage meter, you sign a contract for one or two years and pay a monthly rental fee.
 How much you pay depends on your meter, contract terms and volume of mail you plan to send.

 Price range: $20 to $1,000 per month

-Many postage meters now come with software options that allow you to perform a variety of functions, including:
+Many postage meters now come with software options that allow you to perform various functions, such as these: